leukwnl/leukwnl/README.md

 ## Hey there!
-You're probably here for one of two things, you're:
+You're probably here for one of two things, you're either...
-- a Cornell student enrolled in CS 4152/5152 Advanced Game Architecture, and are looking for my haptics library to juice up your game
+- a Cornell student enrolled in CS 4152/5152 Advanced Game Architecture, and are looking for my haptics library to help juice up your game,
-- a recruiter looking into whether I'll be a great fit for your organization
+- a recruiter looking into whether I'll be a great fit for your organization.

 Regardless, here's a little bit about myself.